DominickDLT/DominickDLT/README.md

 `solidworks` `parametric-cad`

 ### 🚁 AIAA Quadcopter Project
-CAD modeling and mechanical subsystem integration for a team-built quadcopter with UCF AIAA.
+Attended regular team meetings and contributed to SolidWorks CAD modeling and mechanical assembly for a team-built quadcopter, supporting design and build phases of the project.
 `solidworks` `mechanical-integration`

 ### 🤖 Autonomous & Robotic System Research